 To help you understand car insurance in France, this guide will discuss the key issues, including:

-- Introduction to car insurance in France
+- An overview of car insurance in France

 - Types of car insurance in France